Laidlaw/alanlaidlaw-ancient/README.md

 #Alan Laidlaw

-Thanks for coming to my README!
+Thanks for checking out my repo, you must be interested!
 This is where I store all my secret desires!